 Instructions

-- Preheat the oven at 320°F or 160° C (two-sided or top and bottom heating).
-Add the egg whites into a large bowl and beat until foamy.
-Stir in the salt, vanilla paste or extract, sugar-free powdered sweetener (or paleo alternative), and orange juice (optional) then combine.4 egg whites, 100 g (3.53oz) powdered swerve, 1 teaspoon vanilla pod, paste, or extract, pinch salt, 2 tablespoons orange juice
+- Preheat the oven at 320°F or 160° C (two-sided or top and bottom heating).4 egg whites, 100 g (3.53oz) powdered swerve, 1 teaspoon vanilla pod, paste, or extract, pinch salt, 2 tablespoons no added sugar orange juice

-- Using a spoon or a spatula, carefully fold the unsweetened shredded coconut into the egg white mixture and try not to stir.
-This process prevents the air whisked into the whites from escaping.200 g ( 2¼ cups) unsweetened finely shredded coconut
+- Carefully fold the unsweetened shredded coconut into the egg white mixture with a spoon or spatula.
+Avoiding stirring, to preserve the airiness of the whisked egg whites.200 g ( 2¼ cups) unsweetened finely shredded coconut

-- Bake for 15 to 20 minutes, OR until the tops turn slightly brown.
-Allow the Keto coconut macaroons to cool for at least five minutes before transferring them to a grid so they can cool further.
-Otherwise, they may break when moving them.
+- Bake for 15 to 20 minutes, or until the tops turn slightly brown.
+To prevent breaking, cool the keto macaroons for at least 5 minutes on a grid before transferring them.

 - While the macaroons are cooling, prepare the dipping chocolate.